 Kamuela Farmers Market

-Here, you’ll find something for everyone, from fresh produce, eggs, and macadamia nut yogurt to local coffee, chocolate, macadamia nuts, colorful mochi, cold-pressed juice, and cool extras like lilikoi fruit rollups and vanilla bean kiawe honey.
-(I also found the only rollinia fruit I have ever eaten at this farmers market.
-Ask a vendor who sells chirimoya (aka “custard apple”) if they have any.)
+Here, you’ll find something for everyone, from fresh produce, eggs, and macadamia nut yogurt to local coffee, chocolate, macadamia nuts, colorful mochi, and cold-pressed juice.
+There are also cool extras like lilikoi fruit rollups, dry roasted raw cacao beans, and vanilla bean kiawe honey.

 Insider Tip: Don’t Miss The Bread